Why Should SMEs Switch Energy Supplier? - Fleximize

 It’s not only switching your energy provider that can reduce your bills.
 Being aware of lights left on, windows left open and what type of light bulbs you’re using can also influence the size of your bill.
 As can investing in insulation or installing a smart meter; all of this can help bring costs down.

-Ultimately though, those businesses that will save the most will be the ones who are highly proactive, taking those 60 seconds needed to compare their energy prices, taking time to speak with experts and utilizing their knowledge to get the best deal.
+Ultimately though, those businesses that will save the most will be the ones who are highly proactive, taking those 60 seconds needed to compare their energy prices, taking time to speak with experts and utilising their knowledge to get the best deal.